Mr-Kru/Mr-Kru/index.md

 - [HIERARCHICAL CLUSTER ANALYSIS]
 Data file: Lab6_Beer Data.jmp
 Used a Standardize data and Centroid method to run Hierarchical Cluster Analysis with all four continuous variables as dependent variables & Brand as label.

+  Findings
+  Summary tables with Mean values for the ingredients was identified.
+Each cluster was interpreted accordingly.
+K-means cluster analysis was run with all four         continuous variables.
+The values of Cluster Cubic Criterion were identified.

 <img src="images/JMP 1.jpg?raw=true"/>
 <img src="images/JMP 2.jpg?raw=true"/>